top of page

 • Generally made by "unknown" brands (with the exception of XTAR).

-• Some manufacturs use mWh instead of the more commly used mAh which confuses customers.
+• Some manufacturers use mWh instead of the more commonly used mAh which confuses customers.

-I would only recommend 1.5V Li-ion for devices that suffer from voltage sag such as kids toys with motors, wireless keyboards, devices with LCD displays such as air conditioning remotes.
-Flashlights will be hit and miss depending on the LED driver.
-For most AA/AAA use cases, it is far more cost effective to go with decent NiMH rechargeables and a smart charger (such as Ikea Ladda batteries and Stenkol charger).
+Flashlights performance will depend on the LED driver.
+For most AA/AAA use cases, it is more cost effective to go with decent NiMH rechargeables and a smart charger (such as Ikea Ladda batteries and Stenkol charger).

 B) Button/Coin Batteries